 Edwardian Men’s Tailcoat

-Gentlemen’s ‘White Tie’ formal wear consisted of a black tailcoat jacket and pants, white waistcoat, black silk top hat, black patent shoes, and white bow tie.
+Gentlemen’s ‘White Tie’ formal wear consisted of a black tailcoat jacket with matching pants, a white waistcoat, black silk top hat, black patent shoes, and a white bow tie.
 Unlike modern suits, the wool fabric was very thick and heavy.
-This kept the shape very stiff and fitted meeting social requirements for pomp sophistication.
+This kept the shape very stiff and fitted, meeting social requirements for pomp sophistication.
 The fit, however, was roomier in the arms and shoulders compared to the Victorian era.

 Matching wool weight trousers sat high on the waist (above belly button level) and tapered down to the top of the ankle.
 Pockets were not necessary for formal wear and were usually left out.
 There was a sharp pressed crease down both the front and back of the pant legs.
 Sometimes a single or double stripe of silk fabric ran along the outer side legs.
 This stripe is what has remained on modern tuxedo pants today.

 Unless you get a custom made tailcoat in the Edwardian style, then you probably will have to settle for wearing modern versions of the suit.
 Thankfully, modern tailcoats are made of much lighter fabrics and fit a little looser for your comfort.
 Usually, a suit rental store for weddings will either carry a modern tailcoat suit or be able to order one for you.
 For online options, look here or at the end of this page.